bufbuild/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

                     └── baz_service.proto // package foo.bar.baz.v1
 ```

-`protoc` doesn't enforce file structure in any way, however you will have a very bad time
+`protoc` doesn't enforce file structure in any way, however you're like to have a very bad time
 with many Protobuf plugins across various languages if you do not do this.

 This also has the effect of allowing imports to self-document their package, for example